stariqmi/diligen-challenge/README.md

 - **Fixed** In case a single word is highlighted, the pair including the single word is not highlighted. `9c33fa4ca8760a5ae7e5736d320aabfc65d6de46`
 - **Fixed** `salman     tariq     mirza` should be parsed into `[salman, tariq, mirza, salman tariq, tariq mirza]` `37d147cdf2f4cfc778b57905351643ed5a8c62aa`
 - **Fixed** `           salman     tariq     mirza    ` should be parsed into `[salman, tariq, mirza, salman tariq, tariq mirza]` `136d1b50ce65c16be2ffe50ab99ec7bc5939c52b`
-- Overlapping highlighting fix added a bug: Multiple same word highlight
+- **Fixed** Overlapping highlighting fix added a bug: Multiple same words are not highlighted. `db21dbd4e6e5ac013f4d35602e7401e5d3b5f8cf`
 - UX: Icon for sorting action missing, clicking on column header works but is not a good UX